Procedure Guide ·Cataract Surgery ·2026

 Dog Cataract Surgery - costs, what to expect & insurance

 Cataract surgery in dogs costs $2,500-$4,500 per eye.
-Phacoemulsification — the same technique used in humans — breaks up the clouded lens with ultrasound and replaces it with an artificial lens.
-The procedure restores vision in about 90-95% of cases when performed by a board-certified veterinary ophthalmologist.
+Phacoemulsification breaks up the clouded lens with ultrasound and replaces it with an artificial lens.
+Vision is restored in 90-95% of cases when performed by a board-certified veterinary ophthalmologist.

 Cataract Surgery - vet costs and insurance